-- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Smoothwall Filtering System is in place in school and the HT and Computing subject lead, is notified of any concerns.
+- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified

+We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems.
+We will ensure that appropriate filtering and monitoring systems are in place and are informed in part, by the risk assessment required by the Prevent Duty.

-The UK Safer Internet Centre has published guidance as to what "appropriate" filtering and monitoring might look like.
+- Smoothwall Filtering System is in place in school and the HT and Computing subject lead, is notified of any concerns. - The UK Safer Internet Centre has published guidance as to what "appropriate" filtering and monitoring might look like.